Difference Between CPA vs CA

 Below are the Top 14 Differences CPA vs CA:

 The key differences between a Certified Public Accountant (CPA) and a Chartered Accountant (CA) are provided and discussed below:

-- CPA being an international degree is recognized all across the world whereas CA being an Indian degree is majorly recognized in India and to some extent in a few Middle Eastern countries too.
+- CPA being an international degree, is recognized worldwide, whereas CA being an Indian degree, is majorly recognized in India and to some extent in a few Middle Eastern countries.

-- American Institute of Certified Public Accountants or AICPA offers a CPA course whereas the Institute of Chartered Accountant in India OR ICAI offers a CA course.
+- American Institute of Certified Public Accountants or AICPA offers a CPA course, whereas the Institute of Chartered Accountants in India OR ICAI offers a CA course.

 - A CPA course is very expensive as compared to a CA course.

 - An individual holding a CPA degree will be entitled to receive more salary as compared to an individual holding a CA degree.